imrekoszo/unlazy/README.md

 ## Rationale

 Lazy processing is a powerful idea and is built into Clojure from the start.
-Using these functions is idiomatic and learning them are among the first steps most newcomers to the language take.
+Using these functions is idiomatic and learning them is among the first steps most newcomers to the language take.

 They do come with an overhead however which is not generally justified, and their behavior can be confusing in some cases.
-A great article explaining this is https://clojure-goes-fast.com/blog/clojures-deadly-sin/.
+A great article explaining these is https://clojure-goes-fast.com/blog/clojures-deadly-sin/.

 My recommendation is to only use lazy processing where absolutely necessary either for functionality or where it does deliver better performance.
 Personally I prefer transducers with carefully chosen transducible contexts so I can limit the amount of processing done.